ily123/blizzard_api/README.md

 ```
 aws-ver-...
 ```
-All of the SQL operations are very generic, so I don't think it matters what version you use as long as it's 8+.
+To install MySQL locally see this guide ($$LINK$$).
+If you want to set up a remote DB, your cloud provider should have a guide on how to do it.

+Note on version: there are two major versions of MySQL client - 5.0.XXX and 8.0.XXX.
+Any 8.0.+ should work fine.

 ## Installation
-This thing runs on python3, and uses only a few high-level dependencies.

-1. Install ```mysql``` utility for Linux:
+**1. Install python and create a blank environment.**
+* Install Python3, any version 3.6 and up should be fine
     ```
-    sudo apt-get FIND PACKAGE NAME
-    ```
-    Linux uses this to talk to the database.

-2. Install Python3, any version 3.6 and up should be fine
-    ```
     sudo apt-get install python3.6
     ```

-3. Use your favorite env manager to create and active a blank virtual environment
+* Use your favorite env manager to create and active a new virtual environment
     ```
-    mkdir envs  # I keep my environments under /home/envs
+    mkdir envs  # I keep my environments under /home/envs, you do whatever
     cd envs
     python3.6 -m venv metawatch  # will createa 'metawatch' folder under env/
     source /home/envs/metawatch/bin/activate
     cd ~
     ```

+**2. Get the code and install third-party modules**

-4. Clone m2watch-backend repo to your machine
+* Clone the repo locally:

     ```
     git clone https://github.com/ily123/blizzard_api
     ```
-5. Install dependencies using ```requirements.txt```
+* Install dependencies using ```requirements.txt```
     ```
     cd metawatch
     pip install -r requirements.txt